timgent/data-flare/docs-source/available-metrics.md

 * `SumValuesMetric` - sum up a given column in your dataset
 * `CountDistinctValuesMetric` - count the distinct values across a given set of columns
 * `ComplianceMetric` - calculate the fraction of rows that comply with the given condition
+* `DistinctnessMetric` - calculate the fraction of rows that are unique

 With most metrics a filter can be applied before the metric gets calculated - you can see an example of this below.